-Note: For i.MX Yocto release, the FEC Ethernet driver is built in kernel and only the EtherCAT generic module can be used.
-In order to use native EtherCAT-capable module on i.MX 8M Mini EVK or i.MX 8M Plus EVK, user needs to compile FEC Ethernet driver as kernel module by setting "CONFIG_FEC=m" in kernel configuration and set DEVICE_MODULES to "fec" as described in Chapter 5.1.5, "IGH EtherCAT Setup" of Real-time Edge Software User Guide.
+Note: For i.MX Yocto release, the FEC Ethernet driver is built in the kernel and only the EtherCAT generic module can be used.
+To use a native EtherCAT-capable module on i.MX 8M Mini EVK or i.MX 8M Plus EVK, users must compile the FEC Ethernet driver as the kernel module by setting:

+- "CONFIG FEC=m" in kernel configuration - DEVICE_MODULES to "fec" as described in Chapter 5.1.5, "IGH EtherCAT Setup" of Real-time Edge Software User Guide.